- Books, Literature, and Writing»

-HUNDING'S SAGA - 28: ROGNVALD'S CROSSING - Did Hunding Know The Woman He Brought With Him?
+HUNDING'S SAGA - 28: ROGNVALD'S CROSSING - Did Hunding Know His Woman?

 Rognvald brought with him his wife, bought in a far-away market.
-Hunding thought he knew her...
+Hunding knew her...
+Or did he?

 'Braendings Slange' slid through the surf in the light evening mist, onto the strand.
 The crew set up camp for the night...

 Aesc and Odd shared the last watch when horsemen came crashing through the trees toward their camp.

 'Who is your leader?' the first rider demanded, holding Odd by his collar.
 There were three other riders behind him, one holding a bow with an arrow ready and aimed at Aesc's neck.
 He rubbed there, uneasy at the sight of an arrow that might fell him before he saw out another day.